Covid-19

 Key Points:

-1. Different viruses cause Covid-19, influenza and RSV.
-But the illnesses share many symptoms, so it can be hard to detect which virus you have.
+1. Different viruses cause Covid-19, the cold, influenza and RSV.
+But the illnesses share many symptoms, so detecting which virus you have can be tricky.

-2. You can have more than one virus at the same time—but it’s not common.
+2. You can have more than one respiratory illness simultaneously—but it’s not common.

 3. At-home combination PCR tests for Covid-19, the flu and RSV do exist.
 But they can be expensive if not covered by health insurance.

-When we huddle inside to escape the winter chill, respiratory viruses can spread and hit us hard.
-On top of getting your Covid-19 vaccine, flu vaccine and RSV vaccine, staying home when sick is the best way to help yourself heal while keeping others safe.
+Respiratory viruses can spread and hit us hard when we huddle inside to escape the winter chill.
+On top of getting your yearly Covid-19 vaccine, flu vaccine and RSV vaccine, staying home when sick is the best way to heal and keep others safe.

-But how can you tell if you have Covid-19, the flu or respiratory syncytial virus (RSV)?
+But how can you tell if you have Covid-19, rhinovirus (a cold), the flu or respiratory syncytial virus (RSV)?

 Here are some helpful distinctions to consider this virus season.
 Plus, how to get Covid-19 and flu treatment from Dr. B through a convenient online consultation.

-What’s the difference between Covid, flu and RSV?
+What’s the difference between Covid, a cold, flu and RSV?

-Respiratory illnesses like the common cold, Covid-19, the flu and RSV are caused by different viruses.
+Different viruses cause the common cold, Covid-19, the flu and RSV.
 They spread through the air via infected drops that enter our body through our nose, mouth and (sometimes) eyes.
 They can also live on surfaces and spread when we touch the infected surface and then touch our face.

-Because they’re caused by different viruses, Covid-19 can’t turn into RSV.
+Because different viruses cause them, a cold can’t turn into Covid-19, which can’t turn into RSV.
 The flu virus can’t cause RSV.
 And RSV can’t morph into Covid-19 or the flu.

 Here are some ways to figure out which virus you have: